roxanne-angus778/Roxanne-Portfolio-starter/content/pages/cookbook.md

           textAlign: center
     subtitle: Coming Soon
     text: >
-      There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.
-If you are going to use a passage of Lorem Ipsum, you need to be sure there isn't anything embarrassing hidden in the middle of text.
+      There are many variations of recipes out there.
+You dream of cooking something that looks Instagram worthy, but can't figure out how to keep your cereal from burning.
+Worry no more!
+In this book, you wll find detailed instruction on how to do even the most complex of recipes.
+This book will take you from a zero to pro in no time!
+And for the seasoned cooks out there, you might just find a new recipe of two that will entice that pallete.
     actions:
       - type: Button
         label: See open positions